The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Discussion

-Our study also helps address a persistent blind spot in the literature: how generative AI enters the funding pipeline at the moment when ideas are first articulated for review.
+Beyond the analytical design, our study helps address a persistent blind spot in the literature: how generative AI enters the funding pipeline at the moment when ideas are first articulated for review.
 Because unfunded proposals are rarely observable at scale, most prior work has had to infer behavior from public records of funded projects or published papers.
-By directly observing confidential submissions alongside the population of funded awards, we can separate proposal preparation from post-award editing and examine selection outcomes, not just characteristics of funded projects.
+By directly observing confidential submissions alongside the population of funded awards, we can separate proposal preparation from post-award editing and examine selection outcomes, not just the characteristics of funded projects.
 It is important to note that our measurement strategy—textual traces of LLM involvement in proposal abstracts—captures only one dimension of how LLMs may be used in proposal preparation.
-Investigators may also use LLMs for ideation, literature synthesis, experimental planning, or other tasks that leave fewer detectable footprints in the abstract.
 Accordingly, our estimates should be interpreted as measuring how LLMs shape the articulation and positioning of ideas in proposal narratives, not the full scope of LLM use in research development.

 Finally, because federal grants deploy public funds, the rise of LLMs in proposals has implications not only for scientific efficiency but also for accountability and trust.
-If LLM adoption systematically pulls proposals toward safer, more easily justifiable ideas, it could quietly tilt public portfolios toward exploitation even as agencies emphasize the value of high-risk, high-reward research.
+If LLM adoption systematically pulls proposals toward safer, more easily justifiable ideas, it could quietly tilt public portfolios toward exploitation even as agencies emphasize the value of high-risk, high-reward exploratory research.
 At the same time, heavy reliance on LLMs in documents intended to reflect investigators’ original ideas raises questions about authorship, responsibility, and the integrity of the funding process.
 By quantifying LLM involvement at scale and documenting its associations with idea positioning, selection, and downstream output, our study provides an empirical foundation for evidence-informed policy, ranging from disclosure norms and reviewer training to mechanisms that protect high-variance exploration and preserve portfolio diversity as generative AI becomes increasingly embedded in scientific practice.